trickybestia/linux-discord-rich-presence/README.md

 ## How to download

-1. Go to the ["Releases" page](https://github.com/trickybestia/linux-discord-rich-presence/releases), find the latest release and download `linux-discord-rich-presence` asset from it.
+1. Go to the [Releases page](https://github.com/trickybestia/linux-discord-rich-presence/releases), find the latest release and download `linux-discord-rich-presence` asset from it.
 2. Move it to the `/bin/` and make it executable.

 ## How to build